-(Cover photo: The Futurepump team with Farm Africa’s Director for Kenya, Tom Cadogan)
+(Cover photo: The Futurepump team with the Director of Farm Africa Project, Kenya, Tom Cadogan)

 The 2016 Agricultural Society of Kenya’s Kisumu Agricultural Show ran between 27th and 30th July.
 Held at the Mambelo Showground, the show is a fantastic place for exhibitors and visitors to gather and discover new innovations and ideas in the agricultural sector.
 The show attracts hundreds of thousands of visitors from across Kenya, neighbouring Uganda and Tanzania and even as far as Rwanda and Burundi.

 This year Futurepump were invited to exhibit with Farm Africa, a charity working to bring prosperity to rural Africa through Agriculture.